Pewabic Stands the Test of Time

 Early exterior shot of Pewabic Pottery circa 1916

 As part of our throwback Thursday series, we look back on how Pewabic has stood the test of time.
-This 117 year old art institution has lived through the Great Depression, World War II, and the Detroit riot.
+This over-a-century-old art institution has survived through the Great Depression, World War II, and the Detroit riots.

 Our Co-Founder Mary Chase Perry Stratton pivoted the business during the Great Depression by selling small pots, ashtrays, and buttons.
 The historic bee pin depicted below alongside Pewabic’s present day rendition was designed in the late 1920s-1930s and sold in Pewabic’s gallery.